wsrn829/wsrn829/README.md

 ----------------------------

 Just like languages, designing is a form of communication.
 I am obsessed with the future me,\
-who could "effortlessly" implement all kinds of designs she likes with code. :)
+who could effortlessly implement all kinds of designs she likes with code. :)

 * 🖥️  See my portfolio at [https://sarinawuphd.com/](http://sarinawuphd.com/)
 * 🧠  I'm learning React, JavaScript, AI, TailwindCSS